Base Cost: 22.5 points *

 Vampiric Weaknesses: in addition to their three required character limitations, above, vampires all have at least two additional character constraints to contend with.
 These may be determined either by the elder vampire which 'turned' the new vampire in question, or simply by player fiat.
 Though only two are required, a vampiric character can definitely 'benefit' from three or more of these character limitations, if desired:

 * Aversion and Susceptibility / Running Water: many vampires have an aversion to crossing running water, such as a river.
-Such vampires must pass a yellow Willpower ACT roll in order to do so.
+Such vampires must pass a red Psyche (will) FEAT roll to do so.
 Furthermore, if these beings are submerged in running water, they'll lose one fourth of their maximum Health total each turn, which isn't countered by their regeneration any, until they either get out of the water or dissolve within it (weak limitation).

 * Requirement / Home Soil: some vampires need a touch (several pounds) of their native soil with them for some unknown reason.
 If such soil isn't adjacent to them while sleeping during the day, such vampires cannot heal damage inflicted to their bodies - whether thanks to their regeneration power or by dint of the consumed blood of their many victims (weak limitation).